 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance American Board of Surgeons American Board of Surgeons General Surgery 2019
+Certification Agency Member Board Specialty Year American Board of Surgeons American Board of Surgeons General Surgery 2019

 - Clinical interest for patients